Vietnam War

 Professional liars

-On 5 August 1964 Lyndon B. Johnson said: Our policy in Southeast Asia has been consistent and unchanged since 1954.
+Our policy in Southeast Asia has been consistent and unchanged since 1954.
 I summarized it on June 2 in four simple propositions: 1.
 America keeps her word.
 Here as elsewhere, we must and shall honor our commitments; 2.
 The issue is the future of Southeast Asia as a whole.
 A threat to any nation in that region is a threat to all, and a threat to us; 3.
 Our purpose is peace.
 We have no military, political, or territorial ambitions in the area; 4.
 This is not just a jungle war, but a struggle for freedom on every front of human activity.
-Our military and economic assistance to South Vietnam and Laos in particular has the purpose of helping these countries to repel aggression and strengthen their independence.
-Fighting for peace is like screwing for virginity.
-Can it get any more hypocritical than the president of the United States?
+Our military and economic assistance to South Vietnam and Laos in particular has the purpose of helping these countries to repel aggression and strengthen their independence.*

-Robert S. McNamara, the forceful and cerebral defense secretary who helped lead the nation into the maelstrom of Vietnam... was the most influential defense secretary of the 20th century.
-Serving Presidents John F. Kennedy and Lyndon B. Johnson from 1961 to 1968, he oversaw hundreds of military missions, thousands of nuclear weapons and billions of dollars in military spending and foreign arms sales.
 Robert McNamara is regarded as the architect of the Vietnam War.
-After the war he admitted that they were wrong, terribly wrong.
-We owe it to future generations to explain why.
-He also said that War is so complex it's beyond the ability of the human mind to comprehend all the variables.
+In a TV documentary and interview called The Fog of War he said:War is so complex it's beyond the ability of the human mind to comprehend all the variables.
 Our judgment, our understanding, are not adequate.
-And we kill people unnecessarily.
-War sure is complex.
+And we kill people unnecessarily.* War sure is complex.
 It is military-industrial complex.
 And intelligent people like Robert know all about it.
-Robert is just another professional liar who admitted his terrible "mistakes" when the lies are really no longer tenable.
-Birds of a feather flock together.
+Robert was just another professional liar of the vilest kind who admitted his terrible mistakes when the lies were really no longer tenable.

 The cost of war